 - 85 gms – 3 oz. almond meal

-- Pour the mixture in the pan and level it.
+Pour the mixture into the pan and level it.
 Arrange the pears over the mixture, cut side down.

 Bake in a pre heated oven at 180°C – 355°F for about 40 minutes or until the pears are soft and the cake is cooked through.